API Reference

 raises ValueError:

-If validation fails and strict_validation=True.
+If validation fails and strict_validation=True (FilingIndicatorValueError and FactReconciliationError are ValueError subclasses).

 raises Exception: